hapax/hapax.github.io/assets/minimal-networks.md

 *approximating* the answer.
 Indeed, there are
 [quick approximation algorithms](https://en.wikipedia.org/wiki/Steiner_tree_problem#Approximating_the_Steiner_tree)
-for regular computers, so we shouldn't be surprised if this is possible.
+for regular computers, so we shouldn't be surprised if soap bubbles can do the same.
-Instead of computing these difficult things by hand, you might hope to quickly (and perhaps approximately) solve problems by dipping them in soapy water, and this turns out to be the case!
+So, can we quickly (and perhaps approximately) find minimal networks by dipping them in soapy water?
+The answer is yes!

 The key is to give the bubble walls something to hold onto.
 In a foam, they can only hold onto themselves, and we get the